Man Utd announce net loss of £115.5m for 2021-22

 "Our club's mission is to win football matches and entertain our fans," chief executive Richard Arnold said.

-As a result of the signings last summer of the likes of Cristiano Ronaldo, Jadon Sancho and Raphael Varane wages rose by 19.1 per cent, a rise of £61.6m to £384.2m.
+As a result of the signings last summer of the likes of Cristiano Ronaldo, Jadon Sancho and Raphael Varane wages rose by 19.1%, a rise of £61.6m to £384.2m.

 That figure is the highest in Premier League history, surpassing the previous total of £355m set by Manchester City.